gdeek/forkgpt/README.md

 A tiny, scrappy chat playground.
 It’s like ChatGPT, but with a superpower: a right‑side Reply Viewer where you can follow multiple what‑ifs without wrecking your main thread.
 And allows you to branch, nest, and curate which answers should count as context for future messages.

 ## What It Is
-- A local‑first (too lazy to add persistence - coming soon), browser‑based chat UI for exploring ideas and questions - to any depths.
+- A local‑first, browser‑based chat UI for exploring ideas and questions - to any depths.
 - Branch replies on the right, keep your main chat tidy on the left.
 - Decide which assistant answers influence future responses with an “Include in context” toggle (assistant messages only).
-Disabling a parent cascades to its children.

 ## Why You’ll Like It
 - Compare alternate answers side‑by‑side, keep only the good stuff in memory.